Gujarati food in Hyderabad

 Address – Gujarati seva mandal, Off RP road, Secundrabad.

 Timing – 1230 pm to 9 pm everyday.
 They close for Sunday dinner.

 Pricing – The Sunday special thali’s priced at Rs.
 100. It’s awesome value for money.

 About Chowder Singh’s Hyderabad street food guide

-This guide has references to Chowder Singh’s favourite street food in Hyderabad and offbeat eating places.
-Along with photos and location on Google maps.
+This guide has references to Chowder Singh’s favourite street ‘n local food in Hyderabad ‘n offbeat eating places.
+Along with original photos ‘n location on Google maps.
 Kindly note that Chowder Singh pays for all his meals.
 There are no listings against freebies or payment.
-And absolutely no going around looking for free vada pav.
-If you’ve been to Gujarati bhojanalaya.
-Or had any other Gujarati food in Hyderabad.
-Would love to hear your feedback.
-Either in the comments section below.
-Or please email at email@example.com.
+And absolutely no going around looking for free biryani.
+If you’ve any feedback on Gujarati food in Hyderabad.
+Please do share your experiences, either in the comments section below or in the Chowder Singh facebook group.